-Power Management/APM Use this item to enable or disable a power management scheme.
+Use this item to enable or disable a power management scheme.
 If you enable power management, you can use the items below to set the power management operation.
 Both APM and ACPI are supported.
-Standby Time Out (Minute) This sets the timeout for Standby mode in minutes.
+This sets the timeout for Standby mode in minutes.
 If the time selected passes without any system activity, the computer will enter power-saving Standby mode.
-Suspend Time Out (Minute) This sets the timeout for Suspend mode in minutes.
+This sets the timeout for Suspend mode in minutes.
 If the time selected passes without any system activity, the computer will enter power-saving Suspend mode.
-Hot Key Power On If you enable this item, you can turn the system on by pressing hot keys (Ctrl + Alt + BackSpace) on the keyboard.
-You must connect an ATX power supply and enable this function jumper in order to use this feature.
+If you enable this item, you can turn the system on by pressing hot keys (Ctrl+Alt+BackSpace) on the keyboard.
+You must connect an ATX power supply and enable the jumper in order to use this feature.